Updated on September 8, 2019 by Asher Fergusson

 What NOT to take to Italy

-2) Expensive or Irreplaceable Items: It’s never a good idea to bring expensive belongings along for the ride.
+3) DON’T TRAVEL WITH expensive or irreplaceable items: It’s never a good idea to bring expensive belongings along for the ride.
 These things tend to either be lost or stolen with alarming regularity, but most travel insurance has a limit on how much you can claim in personal damages if they will even allow you to do that.
 The best way to avoid a hassle is to simply leave anything at home that can’t be replaced.

-3) Typical “Tourist” Wear: If you want to blend in with the locals avoid filling your suitcase with questionable fashion choices like fanny packs, white sneakers, camouflage clothes, Hawaiian print garments, and so on.
+5) AVOID typical “Tourist” wear: If you want to blend in with the locals avoid filling your suitcase with questionable fashion choices like fanny packs, white sneakers, camouflage clothes, Hawaiian print garments, and so on.
 After all, people who look like tourists tend to be among the favorite targets of pickpockets everywhere.

 6) DON’T PACK extremely high heels or other uncomfortable shoes: These aren’t going to mix well with the cobblestone streets that can be found in many Italian cities, particularly if you are a clumsy individual, and may severely limit the amount of exploring you can do.

 FAQs about travel in Italy

 1) What is a good, basic daily budget for Italy?

 2) Do I need to tip in restaurants in Italy?